SAP-archive/cloud-blockchain-bankdata-management-example/README.md

 # SAP Cloud SDK Blockchain Tutorial: Bankdata Management

-Replicating master data for banks from S/4Hana to MultiChain and querying it from blockchain
+Replicating master data for banks from SAP S/4HANA to MultiChain and querying it from blockchain.

 ## Description

 In this tutorial example you will use SAP Cloud SDK and MultiChain blockchain technology to develop and deploy a basic bankdata cloud application in Java.
-This showcases how the SAP Cloud SDK can be used to develop blockchain applications in SAP Cloud Platform with an integration to S/4HANA.
+This showcases how the SAP Cloud SDK can be used to develop blockchain applications in SAP Cloud Platform with an integration to SAP S/4HANA.

 ## Requirements